elegantthemes/create-divi-extension/README.md

 *([npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) comes with npm 5.2+ and higher, see [instructions for older npm versions](https://gist.github.com/gaearon/4064d3c23a77c74a3614c498a8bb1c5f))*

-It will create a directory called `my-extension` inside the current directory.<br>
+It will create a directory called `my-extension` inside the current directory.
 Inside that directory, it will generate the initial project structure and install the transitive dependencies:

 ```
 my-extension